quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part47_24.7_SplitTime.md

 :p What do the given boundary conditions (V(0,t) = V(L,t) = 0) imply?
 ??x
-The boundary conditions \( V(0, t) = V(L, t) = 0 \) imply that at both ends of the transmission line (at positions 0 and L), the wave function is zero for any time \( t \).
+The boundary conditions $V(0, t) = V(L, t) = 0 $ imply that at both ends of the transmission line (at positions 0 and L), the wave function is zero for any time$t$.
 This represents an idealized scenario where the ends of the line are clamped or grounded.
 These conditions ensure that no voltage can exist at these points, which is typical in scenarios like electronic circuits with short-circuited lines.

 Example code snippet:
 ```python